kerrishotts/retroputer/docs/isa/instructions.md

 |:---------------------------|:----------------------------------:|:----------------------:|
 | `SHL dst, reg`             | `0x05 0b00dstsrc`                  | C, N, Z                |

 Shifts the contents of `dst` left by the number of times specified by `reg`.
+If `M` is set, the operation rotates the bits instead of shifting them out.

 * Carry (`C`) is set if a bit is shifted out of the register; and clear if not.
 * Negative (`N`) is set if the signed result is negative.
 It is cleared if positive or zero.